Broadcom Inc. (NASDAQ:AVGO) Shares Sold by Parsons Capital Management Inc. RI

-Parsons Capital Management Inc. RI lowered its stake in shares of Broadcom Inc. (NASDAQ:AVGO – Get Rating) by 3.8% in the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 5,595 shares of the semiconductor manufacturer’s stock after selling 220 shares during the quarter.
+Parsons Capital Management Inc. RI trimmed its holdings in shares of Broadcom Inc. (NASDAQ:AVGO – Get Rating) by 3.8% in the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 5,595 shares of the semiconductor manufacturer’s stock after selling 220 shares during the quarter.
 Parsons Capital Management Inc. RI’s holdings in Broadcom were worth $3,590,000 at the end of the most recent reporting period.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, June 30th.
-Stockholders of record on Thursday, June 22nd will be issued a dividend of $4.60 per share.
-The ex-dividend date of this dividend is Wednesday, June 21st.
-This represents a $18.40 dividend on an annualized basis and a dividend yield of 2.24%.
-Broadcom’s dividend payout ratio is 57.63%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, June 30th.
+Shareholders of record on Thursday, June 22nd will be given a dividend of $4.60 per share.
+This represents a $18.40 annualized dividend and a yield of 2.24%.
+The ex-dividend date is Wednesday, June 21st.
+Broadcom’s dividend payout ratio (DPR) is 57.63%.

 About Broadcom